 See Resources for more information on flavorings and stevia.

 When shopping for ingredients look for discounts at your local grocers as prices can vary significantly from one store to another.
-For example, the best discount I've found for Philadelphia Cream Cheese Spread is at CostCo where they sell it in 48oz tubs.
-Make sure it says "Spread" on the tub.
+For example, the best discount I've found for Philadelphia Cream Cheese Spread is at CostCo where they sell it in 48 oz tubs.
+Be sure to buy Philadelphia Cream Cheese and that it says Spread on the tub.

-The following summarizes the carbohydrate and fat content of a single smoothie.
+The following summarizes the carbohydrate and fat content of a single smoothie in grams.